roman-milk/roman-milk.github.io/cheat-and-lie.md

+===

- ****** Cheat and Lie ****** byGotBacon© I walk into my apartment and strangely it feels good.
+I walk into my apartment and strangely it feels good.
 Like a sanctuary.
 I sit on the sofa and run the evening through my mind.
 It was going great till she started begging for my cum.
 She had no clue that it would set me off.
 It was just the way she is.
 Now I have to deal with that picture.
 I decide to use what my counselor taught me.

  Over the rest of the weekend I play with my mental photo program.
 It's not a video this time.
 It's just a picture.
 I mentally blur her face out and click on the close window x every time it pops into my mind.
 Slowly the pains lessens as I see the picture.